 One of the career requirements for all human resource management professionals is to attain certification through the national association, SHRM, the Society for Human Resource Management.
 Cleary University coursework prepares students to take the examination for Professional Human Resource (PHR) certification.
-Undergraduates are eligible to take the PHR examination up to one year after graduation from Cleary University, before the required two years of related HRM work experience has been accomplished.
-Upon passing the PHR certification examination, the designation of PHR will be awarded after the graduate completes two years of HRM-related experience.
+Graduates are eligible to take the PHR examination after completing a minimum of two years of Human Resource Management related work experience.

-- Demonstrate and evaluate practices concerning recruitment and selection, manage performance, maximize employee contribution, manage learning processes, utilize effective employment relations, resolve differences and gain commitment, motivate staff and reward contributions, and deliver equity and fairness - Explain strategy development, and discuss and evaluate the connection between business and human resource strategy - Identify and discuss ethical implications of human resource management related situations and decisions, and develop appropriate professional stances on these topics - · Identify, describe, analyze, and evaluate current strategic issues in human resource management - Summarize organization theory, describe the effect of culture, discuss issues influencing structural choices, and assess the impact of different organizational forms on human resource policy and practice - Analyze and evaluate human resource specialists' contribution, their specific skills, and ethical and professional issues of concern to them
+- Demonstrate and evaluate practices concerning recruitment and selection, manage performance, maximize employee contribution, manage learning processes, utilize effective employment relations, resolve differences and gain commitment, motivate staff and reward contributions, and deliver equity and fairness - Explain strategy development, and discuss and evaluate the connection between business and human resource strategy - Identify and discuss ethical implications of human resource management related situations and decisions, and develop appropriate professional stances on these topics - Identify, describe, analyze, and evaluate current strategic issues in human resource management - Summarize organization theory, describe the effect of culture, discuss issues influencing structural choices, and assess the impact of different organizational forms on human resource policy and practice - Analyze and evaluate human resource specialists' contributions, their specific skills, and ethical and professional issues of concern to them